codenet/col733-cloud/storage-zookeeper.md

 able to take the lock, reads, writes.
 Client 1 writes to the file overwriting client 2 contents!

-Basically, to appease our liveness property of the lock, we broke the safety property!
-Clients cannot assume mutual exclusion in distributed locking and the system therefore needs to be prepared for this situation!

 <img width=400 src="assets/figs/zk-lock-issue.png">

+By treating crashes as lock release to bring liveness, we broke the safety property of the locks!
+Clients therefore cannot assume mutual exclusion in distributed locking and the system needs to be prepared for this situation!

 To handle the above scenario, the storage system needs to play a more active role.
 When client 1 got the lock, it got the lowest ID from Zookeeper (say 33).